textileio/community/docs/a-tour-of-textile.md

 #### Leave a thread

 When you leave a thread, all associated data is deleted from your peer.
-Additionally, any registered cafes will delete its associated snapshots.
+Additionally, all registered cafes will delete their associated snapshots.

 From your second peer, leave the "My runs" thread: